 One of the main approaches that I will address in this research paper is the concept of fitspiration and its effects on a social media-driven generation.
 Fitspiration is typically used in comparison to studying different effects on men and women, but for this research paper, I will use fitspiration to compare the effects on athletes at professional levels.
 As mentioned above, fitspiration is a person or thing that serves as a motivation for others to change their fitness or dietary habits to improve their overall health.
 Often, it is viewed negatively because it promotes an idealistic standard that may cause some to adapt their entire lifestyle to becoming what they believe as the standard for beauty, fashion, or fitness.

-A primary course concept that I will look at it is Barthes’ first and second order meanings in which denotations and connotations play a part in photos posted to social media.
+A primary course concept that I will look at is Barthes’ first and second order meanings in which denotations and connotations play a part in photos posted to social media.
 Denotations will be the primary focus under Barthes’ concepts as oftentimes, it is the basic level of social media.
 Someone takes a look at the photo and pays attention to the visual aspects of the photo, and in this research paper, I will discuss denotation with how people see something without looking into it, and they aspire to become someone that physically appears the same as a subject in the photo.
 I will also briefly discuss elements of social media influencing as one of the primary ways that people post and discover new trends and fad diets that can persuade them to begin tracking these type of things.

 I hope to use selected sources in this research paper to argue that the concept of fitspiration is beneficial to athletes for them to become more open in their training abilities so that they may improve their athletic capacity.
 I hope to gather sources that can suggest that different mindsets are beneficial for different methods of training, and how they can be applied to athletes to show potential improvement in their abilities.
 I will primarily base my research on fitspiration and athletes, but I will also use some general research about the topic to capture a further understanding of fitspiration and its effect on social and mainstream media.